 After the war, the future of the airfield remained undecided for long, as the city of Pori wished its relocation, but the Finnish Defense Forces wanted to keep it in their use.
 In 1962, both sides agreed to improve the airfield, resulting in a construction project and demolition of certain wartime constructions.

 However, many constructions, such as aircraft shelters, were also left in peace in the woods surrounding the airport.
-In 2002, the area was protected as a part of the Pori City Park.
+In 2002, the area was protected as a part of the Pori National Urban Park.

 Return later for the newest research results about topics such as: